Minister of Justice (Japan)

 The Minister of Justice (法務大臣, Hōmu Daijin) is a member of the Cabinet of Japan and is the leader and chief executive of the Ministry of Justice.
 The minister is nominated by the Prime Minister of Japan and is appointed by the Emperor of Japan.

-The current minister is Hiroshi Hiraguchi, who took office on 21 October 2025.
+The current minister is Takashi Yamashita, who took office on 17 September 2026.

 Organization and authority

 On 1 August 1952, the Attorney General's Office became the Ministry of Justice, headed by a Minister of Justice rather than an attorney general.

 By law, the Minister of Justice is authorized to order executions of any inmate on death row at anytime, making the position highly influential.
 The Minister is also authorized to deport or grant any foreigner residential or permanent visas.